Sherbrooke Hussars: Formation of Sherbrooke Fusilier Regiment

 Similar to the expectation on the soldiers and officers to excel, there was command pressure on the unit to form into a competent functioning and efficient fighting regiment.
 Virtually nonstop visits, inspections, testing, competitions, training courses and schools, and interminable exercises drilled the lessons into all ranks.
 For example, there were timed contests to load the tanks onto the LSTs and improvements were identified, such as when it was most practical to drive the tanks in reverse and who should give directions.
 In the beginning the exercises were learn-as-you-go with debriefs and learning conferences in the evenings or afterwards.
 Anyone called out for failing to improve could expect to be relieved or replaced.
 In the UK, neutral umpires monitored exercises and interjected changes or casualties to test reactions.

-From 1940 to 1945, the Sherbrookes operated the following vehicle types: Universal or BREN Carriers; Valentine tanks in Debert, NS; 6-Pdr Ram tanks; Humber Scout Cars; Grant tanks; Sherman Mk III (M4A2) tanks; Firefly tanks; Stuart tanks; Anti-aircraft tanks; as well as the typical Jeeps, motorcycles, 8-Cwt trucks, 15-Cwt trucks, 30-Cwt trucks, 3-ton trucks, a water truck, staff cars, and station wagons.
-The Ram tanks were well suited for crew training in Canada and England even though they differed from the Shermans, which only started to be delivered in August 1943.

-The DDay landing establishment of tanks was RHQ 4 Shermans, HQ Sqn 6 anti-aircraft 'Cruiser' tanks and 11 Stuarts; three fighting squadron HQs 3 Shermans including 1 'rear link' equipped, and 5 troops of 3 Shermans or Fireflies each.
-In the first days after the invasion, the Fireflies were assigned to Troop Leaders, which was led to disastrous casualty rates in the junior officers.
-The personnel establishment was 37 officers and 661 other ranks, short by one officer and 14 other ranks.

-Second World War Battles

-From D-Day, when the Allies landed on the beaches of Normandy until the German unconditional surrender in May 1945, the First Canadian Army under General Harry Crerar fought in seven major battle campaigns.
-These included: the Normandy Landings, the capture of Caen, closing the Falaise Gap, clearing the coastal ports, clearing the Scheldt Estuary, invading the Rhineland and the liberation of the Netherlands.
-One very readable discussion of the Normandy campaign was published as a 1997 McGill University PhD Thesis by LCol (retd) Roman J. Jarymowycz.